Year of entry 2024

-Core Clinical Skills are taught by the Clinical Skills Education Team at the Clinical Practice Centre based at St James's Hospital.
+Core Clinical Skills are taught by the Clinical Skills Education Team at the Clinical Practice Centre.
 The aim of these sessions is to ensure that all students can perform clinical skills in the clinical environment in a safe, competent and confident manner.

 Outstanding learning resources in our Health Sciences Library and Clinical Practice Centre support your learning.
-Early exposure to clinical settings allows you to start developing your consultation and practical skills, and your own style as a Physician Associate.
+Early exposure to clinical settings allows you to start developing your consultation and practical skills, as well your own style as a Physician Associate.

-You’ll be taught by leading professionals, whose teaching is underpinned by world-leading research.
-We’ll encourage you to develop independent learning and research skills in year 2.
+You’ll be taught by leading professionals, whose teaching is underpinned by world-class research.
+We’ll encourage you to develop independent learning and research skills in Year 2.

 Case-based learning supports you in integrating your growing knowledge with the real patients you meet.

 Inter-professional learning ensures you develop good leadership and team-working skills with other professional groups.